Tree Campus Higher Education

 Trees play a critical role in the maintenance and health of PCC’s campuses.
 By providing shade and releasing water vapor in the summer, and by slowing cold winds in the winter, trees reduce buildings’ cooling and heating needs.
 Their root systems and canopies slow stormwater run-off, reducing erosion and preventing potentially harmful chemicals from reaching our waterways.
 An expansive and diverse tree population also provides habitats for a wide range of other wildlife, which improves biodiversity and overall ecosystem health.
 Further, trees contribute to more relaxing and enjoyable learning environments – no small matter for the thousands of students, faculty, and staff who visit our campuses daily.

 Earth’s remarkable systems do not stop at the edges of our campuses.
-PCC’s participation in the Tree Campus USA program, along with our certification in the Bee Campus USA program, is a clear commitment to ensuring that our campuses will continue to enrich not only our students and the community, but also the health and vitality of the natural environment – both on our grounds and beyond.
+PCC’s participation in the Tree Campus Higher Education program, along with our certification in the Bee Campus USA program, is a clear commitment to ensuring that our campuses will continue to enrich not only our students and the community, but also the health and vitality of the natural environment – both on our grounds and beyond.

 Interested in getting involved in the committee?
 Want to include tree service learning in your course?
 Are you a student in need of CBL credit?
-Contact firstname.lastname@example.org[opens in new window] to learn about our opportunities for engagement.
+Contact firstname.lastname@example.org to learn about our opportunities for engagement.